crimson666/SurveyProject/README.md

 * After that to launch the Application on browser run : ng serve -o
 * Tha Frontend application is confuiged with backend's localhost:8080.

-For the backend clint system should have Java 8 and up, mysql 8g or up.
+For the backend clint system should have Java 8 and up,OpenJDK 19, mysql 8g or up.

 * Application is configed on 8080.
 * please run command : create database project; to create the DB.